googleapis/synthtool/synthtool/gcp/templates/java_library/README.md

 {{ metadata['snippets'][metadata['repo']['api_shortname'] + '_install_with_bom'] }}
 ```

-If you are using Maven without BOM, add this to your dependencies:
+If you are using Maven without the BOM, add this to your dependencies:
-{% elif monorepo is defined and monorepo %}
+{% elif monorepo %}
 If you are using Maven with [BOM][libraries-bom], add the following elements to
 your pom.xml file: